Inexact Restoration via random models for unconstrained noisy optimization: Analysis of the proposed algorithm

 \subsection{Iteration complexity}

 We conclude our analysis by deriving the expected number $\expect[{\mathcal{K}}_\epsilon]$ for the hitting time given in Definition \ref{Nepsilon}.
 We rely on results for random processes introduced in \cite[\S 2]{bcms} and, to this end, we need some technical results that are proved in this section.
-In particular, we exploit the Lyapunov function: